joshuataylor/ddcci-driver-linux/README.md

 ## Installation ##

 Generally, you only need to clone the repository and run make to build both kernel modules, then run make load.
 To permanently install the drivers, use `make install` (or `make -f Makefile.dkms install` if you prefer DKMS).

+## Debugging ##

+Both drivers use the [dynamic debugging feature](https://www.kernel.org/doc/Documentation/dynamic-debug-howto.txt) of the Linux kernel.

+To get detailed debugging messages, set the `dyndbg` module parameter.
+For details on the syntax and for dynamic activation/deactivation of the debugging messages, see the documentation linked above.

+If you want to enable debugging permanently across reboots, create a file `/etc/modprobe.d/ddcci.conf` containing lines like the following before loading the modules:

+	options ddcci dyndbg
+	options ddcci-backlight dyndbg